pippim/pippim.github.io/_posts/2019/2019-11-10-New-message-when-rebooting-from-login-screen_-Authentication-is-required-for-rebooting-the-system-while-an-application-asked-to-inhibit-it.md

 5 inhibitors listed.
 ```

-However the list doesn't change after you open a file for editing for example.
-You can use this instead:
+However the list isn't dynamic.
+For example, the list doesn't change when you open a file for editing.
+Editing a file will inhibit rebooting.

+This is how you can see inhibits due to files that need saving:

 ```
 $ dbus-send --print-reply --dest=org.gnome.SessionManager /org/gnome/SessionManager org.gnome.SessionManager.GetInhibitors